-When sewing, grading seams only needs to be done where you will be pressing the seam to one side or in an area such as a collar, that will be turned right side out.
+When sewing, grading seams only needs to be done where you will be pressing the seam to one side or in an area, such as a collar or cuffs, that will be turned right side out.
 It is not necessary for straight seams that will be pressed open.

-Start by sewing your seam as per the instructions in your sewing pattern.
+Start by stitching your seam as per the sewing pattern instructions.
 This seam had a seam allowance of ½ inch (12mm).

-In this example, I had 2 layers so I left the outside seam allowance at ½ inch (12mm) and trimmed the other at ⅜ inch (1cm).
+In this example, I had 2 layers of fabric, so I left the outside seam allowance at ½ inch (12mm) and trimmed the other at ⅜ inch (1cm).